-FAST is outsmarting fraud, waste, and abuse through data science.
-FAST performs two missions: (1) detect fraud, waste, and abuse through data analytics and (2) provide forensic analysis support to the Investigations Division.
+FAST is leveraging data science to (1) detect and deter fraud, waste, and abuse through data science and (2) provide forensic analysis support to the Investigations Division.
 FAST provides the basis for restitution and recovery of dollars lost due to fraud, waste, and abuse so that corrective actions can be taken to address employee misconduct.